Our History

 The Dream Comes True

 During the weekend of November 20-22, 1987, the dream came true.
-The new Akron St. George Antiochian Church and fellowship Center had been built and consecrated by the late Bishop Michael Shaheen at the same time that the church’s 70th Anniversary was observed.
+The new Akron St. George Antiochian Church and fellowship Center had been built and consecrated by the late Archbishop Michael Shaheen at the same time that the church’s 70th Anniversary was observed.

 General Chairman of the Consecration weekend activities was the late A.E.
 Shama.
 The son of Elias Shama, one of Akron St. George’s lay founders, Ossie was baptized in the church and a life-long member.
 For more than half a century he was a perennial Parish Council Chairman and trustee.
 He served in numerous leadership positions, and he provided legal service without fee.
 The long years of Ossie’s continuous, distinguished, and dedicated service singled him out as a church leader worthy of special honor.